cszhu/lil-ai-diary/README.md

 The **Personal AI Diary** is a coding project I implemented incorporating journal-type user input and AI.
 The system facilitates users to log their thoughts, which then generates a related AI response powered by OpenAI's GPT-3 model.
 Currently, the application doesn't store any user data, ensuring absolute privacy.

 In essence, it's a programming sandbox for introspection, where users input their thoughts and receive insightful machine-generated responses that can provide new perspectives.
 A key point to note is that on refresh, entries are not retained.

-For the future iterations of this project, I aim to include Stytch authentication and add a feature to store user sessions and diary entries in a database, giving users a seamless and more interactive experience.
+For the future iterations of this project, I aim to include a feature to store user sessions and diary entries in a database, giving users a seamless and more interactive experience.
+As it already uses Stytch's login and authentication process, hopefully this won't be too much trouble beyond setting up a db (or at the very least storing in a user's local browser storage).

 This project was initialized using the [Stytch](https://stytch.com) + [Next.js](https://nextjs.org/) demo project, derived from [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).